joetanx/mslab/agent-365/maf-sample/README.md

 1. Go to https://admin.cloud.microsoft/#/agents/all
 2. From menu on top of the agents list, click the elipsis `…` and select `Add agent`
 3. `Choose file` to select the `manifest.zip` file
-4. Select the desired users or groups to `Publish` and `Install` for
+4. Select the desired users or groups to `Activate` for
-5. Apply template, review permission, then `Publish`
+5. Select the template to apply, review permission, then `Publish`

 ## 6. Deploy container app